airshipit/vino/README.md

 ```
 #### Configure the VM Bridge Interface
 To configure the bare metal networking interface that should be used for the VM Bridge,
-please specify it in your vino CR at field spec.networks.vmInterfaceName
+please specify it in your vino CR at field spec.vmBridge.

 #### Test basic functionality

 ```